 How Can I Minimise the Number of Hard Searches Related to Me?

 There is a very quick answer to this question – don’t make many credit applications!
 You can massively reduce the number of times a hard search will impact your account by doing soft searches on yourself to check whether you are likely to be eligible for certain deals, mortgages or loans.

 The Benefits of Doing Soft Credit Checks on Yourself

-The fact that soft credit checks will never show up on your ‘permanent’ credit record means you can use them as often as you like to see how likely it is you will be accepted for credit.
+The fact that soft credit checks will never show up on your ‘permanent’ credit record means you can use them as often as you like to see how likely you will be accepted for credit.
 This can be very beneficial if you want to check whether or not you can be expected to be accepted for a loan, credit card or some form of insurance, but without having to actually apply.
-This way, you can make sure you only submit applications for credit that you expect to get, which could massively reduce the number of hard checks that will be placed against your account.
+This way, you can make sure you only submit applications for credit that you expect to get, which could massively reduce the number of hard checks placed against your account.

 Easy Ways to Improve Your Credit Score

 3. Make sure that all of your accounts are attached to the same address.
-If you have an old account that you don’t use, but is still open, then there is every chance it could be aligned with an old address.
+If you have an old account that you don’t use but is still open, there is every chance it could be aligned with an old address.
 If this is the case, and it ends up giving the loan company any degree of doubt, any application could be rejected.

 6. If possible, get rid of debt by using your savings.
 This is, of course, not a viable option for everyone, but if you can wipe out some of your debts using money that you already have, you could enhance your credit score very quickly.
 If you are looking to get a mortgage, this is probably a good tactic to consider.